Illinois CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 UWorld Roger CPA Review Answer explanation illustration example

-Illinois CPA Exam: Exam Dates, Score Release and Scheduling
+Illinois CPA Exam: Exam Dates, Score Release, and Scheduling

 Illinois CPA candidates can apply for the exam year-round based on their preferences.
-The AICPA releases the CPA Exam score release dates every two years.
-We suggest that you refer to these dates when scheduling your exams so that you can plan accordingly.
-Here is a brief, step-by-step guide to the application process.
+The AICPA releases the CPA Exam score release dates every 2 years.
+We recommend referring to these dates when scheduling your exams to plan accordingly.

 The first step is to determine if you are eligible to appear for the exam.
 If you meet the educational and other requirements, open an online account on ILBOE.
 After that, apply for a credential evaluation application.
 Make sure your transcripts are sent directly to NASBA.
 You will receive a confirmation letter stating that you are eligible to sit for the CPA Exam.
 Now, you can submit your CPA application through your NASBA account.

-A "Notice to Schedule” (NTS) is a crucial document to schedule your CPA Exam.
-It is delivered within three to six weeks of applying for the CPA Exam.
+A Notice to Schedule (NTS) is a crucial document to schedule your CPA Exam.
+It is delivered within 3 to 6 weeks of applying for the CPA Exam.

 The CPA Exam can be scheduled through the Prometric website.
 To schedule your CPA Exam, you will need your NTS, as it contains your NTS number.